Written by Dr Adrian Hyzler, Chief Medical Officer and Head of Medical Communications

 Amoebiasis occurs worldwide but is particularly common in tropical areas of Central and South America, western and southern Africa, and South Asia.

-Transmission occurs via the faecal–oral route, either directly by person-to-person contact or indirectly by eating or drinking faecally contaminated food or water.
+Transmission occurs via the faecal–oral route (poor toilet hygiene), either directly by person-to-person contact or indirectly by eating or drinking faecal contaminated food or water.

 E. histolytica is a protozoa – a single celled organism – that lives in the intestines of infected people and is passed out in their stools.
 The parasite can survive for months in damp environments such as soils, fertiliser or water.
 If someone then drinks contaminated water or eats contaminated food, they can become infected.